justinmeiners/efficient-programming-with-components/08_lisp.md

 ### Free

 Now let's write `free`.
+The pool maintains a list of nodes which are available for reuse.
-This operation appends a pair to list making it available for reuse in another allocation.
+This operation appends a node to the head of this list[^free-in-lisp].

     list_type free(list_type x) {
       list_type cdr = next(x);